France and UK sign agreement to curb Channel crossings | Law-Order

 - France

-The interior ministers of France and Britain on Monday signed a joint agreement to try to curb migration across the English channel — a regular source of friction between the two countries.
+The UK and French interior ministers signed an agreement on Monday that will see more police patrol beaches in northern France in an attempt to stop people trying to cross the English Channel in small boats — a regular source of friction between the two countries.

-The British government has agreed to pay up some 72.2 million euros to France in 2022-2023 in exchange for France increasing its security presence by 40 per cent across sea access points on the coast.
+The British government has agreed to pay France some 72.2 million euros (USD 75 million) in 2022-2023 — almost 10 million euros more than under an existing deal — in exchange for France increasing its security presence by 40 per cent across sea access points on the coast.

-This represents 350 more gendarmes and police guarding beaches in Calais and Dunkirk.
+That includes 350 more gendarmes and police guarding beaches in Calais and Dunkirk, as well as more use of drones and night vision equipment to help officers detect crossings.

 French Interior Minister Gerald Darmanin and British Home Secretary Suella Braverman signed the agreement in Paris.

-The pact contains proposals to fight crime across the regular migration routes, with the two ministers agreeing that their countries would harvest information from intercepted migrants to help tackle smuggling networks.
+It contains proposals to fight crime across migration routes, with the two ministers agreeing that their countries would harvest information from intercepted migrants to help tackle smuggling networks.

-"Technological and human resources" including drones could be used on the French coast to better intercept boats, the agreement adds.

 No specific target for boat interceptions was included in the agreement.